claremcgillis/Daedalus-Labyrinth/README.md

    To find one path through a maze starting at a designated beginning ending at the treasure without reaching any stepping
    stone more than once.

-   [EDIT] Returns a solution that represents a path through the maze starting at a designated beginning, ending at the treasure without reaching any stepping stone more than once.
+   [EDIT] Returns the boolean value to the statement: there is at least one solution that represents a path through the maze starting at a designated beginning, ending at the treasure without reaching any stepping stone more than once.

 # Recursive Abstraction
    When I am asked to